pixelatto/PixelattoWeb2020/_products/01-reventure.md

 ---
 title: Reventure
 type: game
-subtitle: The only quest with 100 different endings
+subtitle: The only quest with one hundred different endings
 description: Choose your adventure, for real.
 layout: product
 image: /img/product/reventure